mercierkevin35/CookieManager/README.md

 ```

 ## Get a cookie value
-You can get the value of a particular cookie :\
 The getCookies method returns a JS object containing each cookie as attributes\
 You can get a specific value like this :